 Wood is fairly abundant and gathering it is permitted.
-There are numerous fire rings already built along the creek, allowing backpackers to minimize their impact and avoid wasting time destroying the grasslands to create a safe area for a fire.
+Numerous fire rings have already built along the creek, allowing backpackers to minimize their impact and avoid wasting time destroying the grasslands to create a safe area for a fire.
 When picking a spot to start a fire, look for a place where someone has already had one.
-There seems to be a fire ring in just about every desirable place.
+Fire ring seems to be built in just about every desirable place.

-There is a single campsite and a fire ring fifty feet from Willett Hot Springs, but the 0.6 mile trail up to the springs from Sespe Creek is steep, and can feel even steeper after nine miles of backpacking.
-Fortunately, there are several pleasant sites beneath the 0.6 miles spur.
+About fifty feet from Willett Hot Springs is a single campsite and a fire ring.
+The 0.6-mile long trail up to the springs from Sespe Creek is steep, and can feel even steeper after nine miles of backpacking, so you may wish to camp below.
+Fortunately, several pleasant sites are located beneath the 0.6 miles spur.
 This is the area know as Willett Campground.
 You may set up a tent here and enjoy the comforts of shade and proximity to a viable water supply (which needs to be filtered).
 From the creek it is easy to walk up to the hot springs and back in a bathing suit, so spare yourself the hike up to the springs will all your gear, and claim one of the nicer spots down along the creek.

 This map, posted at the trailhead, provides a good references for distances along the trail: